zkxs/jinx/TERMS.md

 If you are a Jinxxy creator and you would like to have your creator data deleted contact us at zkxs00@gmail.com with subject "JINX DATA DELETION".
 Note that we will have to verify that you own the relevant Discord account in this email exchange.
-We do not currently provide an option to request your Jinx data, as all data is also stored in your Jinxxy account and can be retrieved from it.
+We do not currently provide an option to request your Jinx data, as all activation data is also stored in your
+Jinxxy account and can be retrieved from it.

 ### Termination by the Jinx Team